 Personal trainers must become fighters for truth, because I tell the truth!

 No fat will be lost as long as this ritual exists in our clients!
 In my former competitive days, I was at a great advantage over my competition because I was a teetotaler.
 I never took in empty alcohol calories.
 I became a teetotaler because I grew up in a home where my parents drank far too much and thus made me look upon alcohol drinking as something I would rather avoid.

-I have now utterly quit drinking alcohol again because I believe it is my duty as leader of my flock of clients to be an exemplar regarding maintaining a manner of living that optimizes conditioning.
+I have now utterly quit drinking alcohol again because I believe it is my duty to be an exemplar regarding maintaining a manner of living that optimizes conditioning.
 We have the duty to tell our clientele the truth, unless they stop the wine drinking they will never attain the weight loss and thus the physique ideal they desire to attain.
 We must be brave enough and bold enough to state the truth even when this is not what our clients want to hear.
 A body to be proud of takes a serious investment of time, effort, and self-denial.
 We have the duty as leaders of our flocks to tell the cold hard truths people do not want to hear.
 If we faithful to the duty to be truthful, our clients health/wellness levels, bodyweight levels, and body fat levels will all move in a positive direction.
 Our clients will be happier with their results, and we will be faithful to our duty to improve the conditioning of our nation.

 Contact me for a trial personal training session in Pompano Beach!Diet, Personal Trainer, Weight Loss